-First, we define a function that acts as a front-facing oracle interface for the MARCO algorithm that accepts as input a set of variable indices $S$ to remove from an explanation (lines 2--8).
-The function starts by initializing a tuple of abstract values $(\abs{x}_1, \ldots, \abs{x}_n)$ that capture all possible inputs to the tree ensemble (line 3).
-It then enumerates all variables referenced by the tree ensemble, except those to exclude from the explanation, and tighten their abstractions to only include the value each enumerated variable had during the prediction (lines 4--6).
-Finally, the function invokes the underlying oracle (line 7).
+First, we define a function that acts as a front-facing oracle interface for the MARCO algorithm that accepts as input a set of variable indices $S$ to remove from an explanation (lines~2--8).
+That function starts by initializing a tuple of abstract values $(\abs{x}_1, \ldots, \abs{x}_n)$ which capture all possible inputs to the tree ensemble (line~3).
+It then enumerates all variables referenced by the tree ensemble, except those to exclude from the explanation, and tightens their abstractions to only include the value each enumerated variable had during the prediction (lines~4--6).
+Finally, the function invokes the underlying oracle (line~7).